-Year Ended OPEB Expense
+Year Ended June 30: OPEB Expense Amount

-June 30: Amount

-2021 23
+2021 \$23

 2022 23

 2023 23

 2024 15

 2025 (3)

 Thereafter (8)

-Risk Management

-Minnesota Housing is exposed to various insurable risks of loss related to tort; theft of, damage to, or destruction of assets; errors or omissions; and employer obligations.
+Risk Management Minnesota Housing is exposed to various insurable risks of loss related to tort; theft of, damage to, or destruction of assets; errors or omissions; and employer obligations.
 Minnesota Housing manages these risks through State of Minnesota insurance plans including the State of Minnesota Risk Management Fund (a self-insurance fund) and through purchased insurance coverage.
 Property, casualty, liability, and crime coverage is provided by the Minnesota Risk Management Fund which may also purchase other insurance from qualified insurers for Minnesota Housing's needs.
 Minnesota Housing bears a \$2,500 deductible per claim for the following coverage limits (in thousands):

-Coverage

-Type of Coverage L imits

-Real and personal property loss \$ 4,299

-Business interruption/loss of use/extra expense 500

-Bodily injury and property damage per person 500

-Bodily injury and property damage per occurrence 1,500

-Faithful performance/commercial crime 9,000

-Employee dishonesty 250

-Minnesota Housing retains the risk of loss, although there have been no settlements or actual losses in excess of coverage in the last three fiscal years.

-The Agency participates in the State Employee Group Insurance Plan, which provides life insurance and hospital, medical, and dental benefits coverage through provider organizations.

-Minnesota Housing participates in the State of Minnesota Workers' Compensation Program.
-Annual premiums are assessed by the program based on average costs and claims.
-Minnesota Housing workers compensation costs and claims have been negligible during the last three fiscal years.

-Commitments

-As of June 30, 2021, the Agency had approved, either finally or preliminarily, the purchase or origination of future loans or other housing assistance in the following amounts (in thousands):

-Funds A mount

-Rental Housing \$ 86,94

-Residential Housing Finance 600,7

-State Appropriated 117,64

-Federal Appropriated 36,542

-Agency Wide totals \$ 841,871

-Board-approved selections of future loans or other housing assistance for housing projects are included in the above table although the approvals may only be preliminary.
-However, a preliminary approval is not a commitment but an expectation that the Agency will be able to make the loan to, or provide the other assistance for the project if all underwriting or other criteria are met.
-The Agency may decline to proceed with a final approval of any loan or assistance that has not been formally and legally committed.

-The Agency has cancellable lease commitments for office facilities through August 2028 and for parking through August 2028, totaling \$12.474 million.
-Combined office facilities and parking lease expense for fiscal year 2021 was \$1.568 million.

-On June 30, 2021 the Agency had in place a revolving line of credit with the Federal Home Loan Bank of Des Moines.
-Draws against the line of credit are required to be collateralized with mortgage-backed securities which reside in Pool 2.
-As of June 30, 2021, \$100.744 million of mortgage-backed securities were pledged.
-The advances taken during fiscal year 2021 were used to purchase and warehouse mortgage-backed securities in Pool 2.

-Line of Credit Federal Home Loan Bank

-The line of credit activity for the year ended June 30, 2021, is summarized as follows (in thousands):

-Cumulative Cumulative

-Beginning g Balance Draws Repayments Ending Balance

-\$ - \$ 1,520,000 \$ 1,435,000 \$ 85,000

-Litigation

-Line of Credit

-Federal Home Loan Bank (continued)

-Subsequent Events The Agency is a party to various litigations arising in the ordinary course of business.
-While the ultimate effect of such actions cannot be predicted with certainty, the Agency expects that the outcome of these matters will not result in a material adverse effect on the financial position or results of operations of the Agency.
+Risk Ту pe of Coverage Cove rage Limits Management (continued) Real and personal property loss \$ 4,299 (continueu) Business interruption/loss of use/extra expense 500 Bodily injury and property damage per person 500 Bodily injury and property damage per occurrence 1,500 Faithful performance/com 9,000 Employee dishonesty 250 Minnesota Housing re excess of coverage in the la tains the risk of loss, altho ast three fiscal years. ough there have been no settlements o or actual losses in The Agency participat hospital, medical, and dent es in the State Employee G al benefits coverage throug life insurance and Minnesota Housing p premiums are assessed by compensation costs and cla verage costs and claims s.
+Minnesota - Commitments As of June 30, 2021, th of future loans or other hou ne Agency had approved, en using assistance in the follo v 1 • · · · ase or origination Funds A mount Rental Housing \$ 86,946 Residential Housing Finan ce (500,742 State Appropriated 117,641 Federal Appropriated 36,542 Agency Wide Totals \$8 341,871 in the above table although a commitment but an exp assistance for the project if a final approval of any loan ectation that the Agency we all underwriting or other can or assistance that has not llable lease commitments filing \$12.474 million.
+Con be preliminary.
+Howeve vill be able to make the riteria are met.
+The Ager been formally and lega for office facilities through r, a preliminate e loan to, or ney may declin lly committed gh August 202 ry approval is not provide the other to proceed with 28 and for parking Line of Credit Federal Home Loan Bank - Agency had in place a revo ainst the line of credit ar Pool 2.
+As of June 30, 2021 e required to be collate , \$100.744 million of m eralized with ortgage-back mortgage-backed ed securities were The line of credit activ vity for the year ended June e 30, 2021, is summariz ed as follows (in thousands): Beginning Balance Cumulative Draws Cumulative Repayn nents Er iding Balance \$ - \$1,520,000 \$1,435,000 \$85,000 Litigation The Agency is a party effect of such actions canno will not result in a material ty, the Agency expects th nat the outcom e of these matters

-The Agency called for redemption or repayment subsequent to June 30, 2021 for the following bonds (in thousands):
+Subsequent Events The Agency called for redemption or repayment subsequent to June 30, 2021 for the following bonds (in thousands):

-Program Retirement Date Par Homeownership Finance July 1, 2021 \$ 45,360 Residential Housing Finance July 1, 2021 Ψ 42,390 Residential Housing Finance August 1, 2021 25,270 Rental Housing August 9, 2021 6,220 Residential Housing Finance September 1, 2021 26,025 Residential Housing Finance October 1, 2021 29,495
+Program Retirement Date Par Homeownership Finance July 1, 2021 \$45,360 Residential Housing Finance July 1, 2021 42,390 Residential Housing Finance August 1, 2021 25,270 Rental Housing August 9, 2021 6,220 Residential Housing Finance September 1, 2021 26,025 Residential Housing Finance October 1, 2021 29,495